kairyou/jenkins-cli/README.md

 ## Installation

-To install the Jenkins CLI tool, use the following command:
+To install the Jenkins CLI tool, use one of the following methods:

 ```bash
 bash <(curl -fsSL https://raw.githubusercontent.com/kairyou/jenkins-cli/main/scripts/install.sh)